whearne/Death-in-India-Python/README.md

    python Death\ in\ India.py

-4. The script will display data summaries and visualizations, including:
+4. The script will display data summaries and visualisations, including:

       - Histograms of numerical columns in the dataset.
       - Line plots showing trends in population, birth rates, and death rates over time.